zhubao315/learn-agentic-ai/AGENTIA_PROJECTS/readme.md

-# The New Agentia World
+# The New Agentia World: AI Agents as Components

 In standard industry terminology, “agentia” can be understood as a multi-agent ecosystem in which autonomous software components—each with its own natural language interface—collaborate to fulfill end-user requests.
 Below is a detailed explanation of how this ecosystem operates and why it matters: